fgvieira/ngsF-HMM/README.md

 # ngsF-HMM

-`ngsF-HMM` is a program to estimate per-individual inbreeding tracts using a two-state Hidden Markiv Model (HMM).
+`ngsF-HMM` is a program to estimate per-individual inbreeding tracts using a two-state Hidden Markov Model (HMM).
 Furthermore, instead of using called genotypes, it uses a probabilistic framework that takes the uncertainty of genotype's assignation into account.

 ### Installation